raivivek/til/misc/covid-19-and-grociers.md

 ## COVID-19 and grociers

-The entire world is on lockdown to _flatten the curve_ and minimize infections due to COVID-19 worldwide.
-Given the "stay at home" orders, it has been a little challenging and infact necessary to stay at home and come in physical contact with as few people as possible.
+The entire world is on lockdown to _flatten the curve_ and minimize infections due to COVID-19.
+Given the "stay at home" orders, it has been a little challenging and infact necessary to stay at home and minimize physical contact with people.

 One unfortunate side-effect of this is that getting groceries have been a little difficult.
-While delivery services such as InstaCart have been god-send, find a delivery slot due to immense slot has been incredibly tough.
+While delivery services such as InstaCart have been god-send, find a delivery slot due to immense demand has been incredibly tough.

 I learned from reddit that the slots become available sparingly and most likely during early morning or midnight.
 So I thought, wait, can we automate the process of checking for